MicrosoftDocs/cpp-docs.it-it/docs/standard-library/scoped-allocator-adaptor-class.md

 ### <a name="parameters"></a>Parametri

-`ptr` Un puntatore all'oggetto di essere eliminati.
+*PTR* un puntatore all'oggetto da distruggere.

 ### <a name="return-value"></a>Valore restituito